pawelwuuu/permutations/README.md

 ```bash
 make
 ```
-- Create file which will contain parameters for your program, it should contain single line with 2 parameters.
-First parameter is length of permutation set (max 60), second is number of permutations that will be generated.
-Config file have to end with a single new line.
+- Create file which will contain parameters for your program.
 - Change permissions for both bash scripts.
 ```bash
 chmod 777 ./pdfGenerator.sh